YuzhuoMa97/SPAGxECCT/README.md

 ![plot](https://github.com/YuzhuoMa97/SPAGxECCT/blob/main/workflow/workflow_SPAGxECCT_MYZ.png)

 ## Introduction of SPAGxEmix<sub>CCT</sub>

 As an extension of SPAGxE<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub> is a G×E analysis framework which is applicable to include individuals from multiple ancestries or multi-way admixed populations.

-SPAGxE<sub>CCT</sub> relies on an assumption that the genotypes for different individuals follow an identical binomial distribution.
-The assumption is usually valid in a homogeneous population.
-However, if the study cohort consists of individuals from multiple ancestries, this assumption could be violated.
-To address this issue, we propose SPAGxEmix<sub>CCT</sub> in which genotypes for different individuals still follow binomial distributions but the corresponding allele frequencies could be different.
-SPAGxEmix<sub>CCT</sub> estimate individual-level allele frequencies using SNP-derived PCs and raw genotypes.
-Similar as SPAGxE<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub> contains two main steps.
+SPAGxE<sub>CCT</sub> assumes that genotypes across different individuals follow an identical binomial distribution, a valid assumption in homogeneous populations.
+However, this assumption may not hold in study cohorts comprising individuals from diverse ancestries.
+To address this limitation, SPAGxEmix<sub>CCT</sub> modifies the approach to allow for different allele frequencies while maintaining binomial distributions for genotypes.
+SPAGxEmix<sub>CCT</sub> estimates individual-level allele frequencies using SNP-derived principal components (PCs) and raw genotypes.
+Similar to SPAGxE<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub> involves two main steps:

-- In Step 1, SPAGxEmix<sub>CCT</sub> fits a covariates-only model and then calculates model residuals.
-Details can be found in step 1 of SPAGxE<sub>CCT</sub>.
+Step 1: SPAGxEmix<sub>CCT</sub> fits a genotype-independent (covariates-only) model and calculates the model residuals.
+Detailed information is provided in Step 1 of SPAGxE<sub>CCT</sub>.

-- In Step 2, SPAGxEmix<sub>CCT</sub> identifies genetic variants with marginal G×E effect on the trait of interest.
-First, SPAGxEmix<sub>CCT</sub> uses the SNP-derived PCs and raw genotypes to estimate the individual-level allele frequencies of variants being test.
-Then, SPAGxEmix<sub>CCT</sub> tests for marginal genetic effect via score statistic.
-If the marginal genetic effect is not significant, we use S<sub>G×E(mix)</sub> as the test statistics to characterize marginal G×E effect.
-Otherwise, statistics S<sub>G×E(mix)</sub> is updated to genotype-adjusted test statistics.
-The hybrid strategy to balance the computational efficiency and accuracy is the same as in SPAGxE<sub>CCT</sub>.
+Step 2: SPAGxEmix<sub>CCT</sub> identifies genetic variants with marginal G×E effects on the trait of interest.
+It first estimates the individual-level allele frequencies of the tested variants using SNP-derived PCs and raw genotypes.
+Next, SPAGxEmix<sub>CCT</sub> evaluates marginal genetic effects using score statistics.
+If the marginal genetic effect is not significant, S<sub>G×E(mix)</sub> is used as the test statistic to characterize the marginal G×E effect.
+If significant, S<sub>G×E(mix)</sub> is updated to genotype-adjusted test statistics.
+The hybrid strategy to balance computational efficiency and accuracy follows the approach used in SPAGxE<sub>CCT</sub>.

 ## Introduction of SPAGxEmix<sub>CCT-local</sub>
 SPAGxEmix<sub>CCT-local</sub> is a G×E analysis framework designed to efficiently and accurately identify ancestry-specific G×E effects by incorporating local ancestry in multi-way admixed populations.